QHarshil/SemanticSearch-Java/docs/ARCHITECTURE.md

 2. DocumentController validates the request and passes it to IndexService
 3. IndexService stores document metadata in PostgreSQL via DocumentRepository
 4. IndexService requests vector embedding from EmbeddingService
-5. EmbeddingService calls OpenAI API to generate the embedding
+5. EmbeddingService calls the embedding provider to generate the embedding
 6. IndexService stores the document with its embedding in Elasticsearch
 7. Response with document ID is returned to the client